 CAC will offer a variety of technical assistance workshops/trainings in advance of the application deadline.
 Information regarding such trainings will be posted on the CAC website and all applicants will be notified by email.
-While workshops are not required, we strongly encourage and invite all eligible applicants to attend.
+While workshops are not required, CAC strongly encourages and invites all eligible applicants to attend.